QTII/elasticservice/README.md

       db.default.password=""
 ```

-Then you have done all you have to do for usig database.
+Then you have done all you have to do for using database.

 Copy framework\target\scala-2.11\elasticservice_2.11-0.1.1.jar to sample-play-dev\lib